impiaaa/mastodon_import_emoji/README.md

 	disables that functionality, and will not import any emoji with conflicting shortcodes.

+`--convert-gif`
+	Convert animated GIF to animated PNG.
+Requires gif2apng to be installed.

 ### Commands
 `steamgame [appid|title]`
 	Import all emotes from a Steam game, either given its numeric